juliustheodor/mf2garch/README.md

 <img src="figures/ForecastEndofSample.png" width="50%" />

 ## Illustration of Forecasting behavior
-Last, we want to illustrate the MF2-GARCH’s out-of-sample forecast performance.
+Last, we want to illustrate the MF2-GARCH’s out-of-sample forecast performance, as in Figure 5 in Conrad & Engle (2025.
 We want to forecast volatility from August 10, 2011 (10249 in dates vector) 150 days into the future and use the forecasting function:

 ```matlab
 % Specifiy the maximum forecasting horizon: